nikolay-dementiev/DMUnLoader/DocumentationAndBluePrints/TestPlanning/Error View - TestCases - 🚧.md

 ---

-### Scenario 6: ?
-Verify Snapshot Testing
+### Scenario 6: ✅ Verify Snapshot Testing For DefaultSettings
 - **Description**: Use snapshot testing to verify the visual appearance of the `DMErrorView`.
 - **Steps**:
-  - [?]
-Create a new instance of `DMErrorView` with default settings.
+  - [✅] Create a new instance of `DMErrorView` with default settings.
-  - [?]
-Render the view using a snapshot testing library (e.g., `SnapshotTesting` or `XCTest`).
+  - [✅] Render the view using a snapshot testing library (e.g., `SnapshotTesting` or `XCTest`).
-  - [?]
-Compare the rendered view with a reference snapshot.
+  - [✅] Compare the rendered view with a reference snapshot.
-  - [?]
-Verify that the snapshot matches the reference image.
+  - [✅] Verify that the snapshot matches the reference image.
 - **Expected Result**:
   - The rendered view matches the reference snapshot.
   - If the test fails, update the snapshot only after verifying intentional UI changes.